Property Finance

 • Leasing fee - Usually 1-2 week's rent.
 This includes receiving and assessing applications, negotiating lease terms and finalising the contract.

-• Advertising/marketing fees - This can average around $300.
+• Advertising/marketing fees - This will vary from agency to agency.
 As part of this fee, your property manager should arrange professional photos of the property, write the advertisement listings, and advertise the property to prospective tenants.

 • Inspection fees - Some property managers will charge you an extra fee for regular property inspections.
 This means that they will periodically check that your home is well-kept by the tenant and identify any potential maintenance issues.

 • Tribunal preparation fee - If evicting a tenant gets messy and you need to go to the Tribunal, many property managers will charge extra to prepare the documents you need for your case.
-The cost of this ranges widely - it can cost upwards of $100/hour, but it's also often charged as a flat fee that varies.
+The cost of this ranges widely from agency to agency.

-• Annual statement fee - Around $55.
-This is the administrative fee for preparing statements for the end of the financial year.
+• Annual statement fee - This is the administrative fee for preparing statements for the end of the financial year.

 • Lease renewal fee - Usually 1 week's rent.
 This involves preparing lease contract renewals and advice on rent pricing.

-• Admin fee - Around $11.50/month.
-This covers miscellaneous administrative fees such as postage, photocopying documents, preparing reports, spare key creation, storage, etc.
+• Admin fee - This covers miscellaneous administrative fees such as postage, photocopying documents, preparing reports, spare key creation, storage, etc.

 These are the typical duties you should expect a good property manager to do, and it's pretty much the reason why you need to hire a property manager in the first place.